joachim-n/drupal-core-development-project/README.md

 ### Managing the Composer project

-You can install any Composer packages you like, including Drupal contrib modules, without affecting the git clone of Drupal core.
-To work with Composer, you need to be in the root directory of the project.

-Changes to the git clone's composer.json will be taken into account by Composer.
+Changes to the Drupal core git clone's composer.json will be taken into account by Composer.
 So for example, if pulling from the main branch of Drupal core changes Composer dependencies, and in particular if you change to a different core major or minor branch, you should run `composer update` on the project to install these.

 ### Running tests